gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Rename 'sources' to more general 'inputs'?
 This allows source sets to be produced as outputs.
 - Change NativeComponentSpec to have `api` property and remove HeaderExportingSourceSet.
 - Change component report to present this meta-data.

-### Story: Build author uses model DSL to configure binaries for a component

-Adds capability to configure a child object after the parent object has been configured.
-Use the model DSL to configure for a particular component:

-- Binary by name
-- Binaries with type
-- All binaries

-This code should run after the rules that defines the binaries for the component and the configuration rules defined by plugin.

-#### Open issues

-- This code should only run when the particular component needs to be closed.
-- Also needs to work for binaries declared for particular roles
-- Add the equivalent for source sets
-- Add the concept of 'convention' that rules can apply.
-The configure rules declared in the model DSL should run after the convention rules have been applied to each binary.

-### Story: Build author uses model DSL to configure binaries for all components

-Adds capability for an object to appear in multiple locations in the model.
-Use the model DSL to configure for all components:

-- Binaries with type
-- All binaries

-This code should run between the configuration rules defined by the plugin, and the rules associated with each component.
-This way, a build script can provide a convention that applies to all components, and the exceptions can be associated with the individual components.

-#### Open issues

-- This code should only run when the particular binary needs to be closed.
-- Add the equivalent for source sets.

 ## Feature: Component model improvements